muziejus/javascripting-english-major/1-environment.md

 Any changes you make backwards or forwards between commits doesn’t matter.
 Git only tracks commits, not individual saves.

-Type in a useful commit message (like `create barebones index.html`) in the Commit box and press “Commit.”
+Type in a useful commit message (like `Edit README`) in the Commit box and press “Commit.”
 The changes have been recorded.

 The final step is pushing the changes up to GitHub.
-Once you have a commit, the up arrow at the bottom right corner of the Atom window will have a little 1 appear next to it.
-If you make another commit, that 1 will become a 2.
+Once you have a commit, the up arrow at the bottom right corner of the Atom window will have a little “1” appear next to it.
+If you make another commit, that “1” will become a “2.”
 Once you’ve got enough commits and want to push, click on that arrow, and Atom will ask you for your GitHub username and password.
 Type them in, wait a minute, and then if you go to GitHub and refresh your repository, you will see the changes that you’ve made.[^overpushing]

 #### Parting Atom Thoughts